xdy/twodsix-foundryvtt/README.md

 Install by either searching for Twodsix in in [FoundryVTT's](https://foundryvtt.com/) Game Systems tab and clicking Install or by clicking the 'Install System' button in that tab and entering the following as the Manifest URL: https://github.com/xdy/twodsix-foundryvtt/releases/latest/download/system.json

-**NOTE**: This version is the last one that will support in Foundry v9.
-All coming versions will work only with Foundry v10.
-**TAKE A BACKUP** before you switch to any version of Twodsix after this one/Foundry v10.
+**TAKE A BACKUP** before you switch from any 1.x version of Twodsix to a Twodsix 2.x version, as that requires Foundry v10.
 The conversion to v10 is **one-way**.
 The only way to go back is to restore a backup.

 In play - using a number of Foundry modules - it can look something like this: